-- Must be enrolled in a class in order to use the department's facilities and equipment. - Must understand all terminology used in this handbook, e.g. Stock Solution, Working Solution, Spent chemical, etc. - Must understand safety and health hazards associated with chemicals and equipment. - Must use equipment and materials for their prescribed use only. - Must understand hazards associated with the chemicals. - Must know and understand the location and use of safety equipment, e.g. safety showers, emergency eyewashes, fire extinguishers, and emergency exits. - Must immediately notify the appropriate authority of any unsafe practice or condition, e.g. faculty, Materials Technician, Custodian, student monitor, or campus safety.
+- Must be enrolled in a class in order to use the department's facilities and equipment. - Must understand all terminology used in this handbook, e.g. Stock Solution, Working Solution, Spent chemical, etc. - Must understand safety and health hazards associated with chemicals (i.e. through MSDS's). - Must use equipment and materials for their prescribed purposes only. - Must know and understand the location and use of safety equipment, e.g. safety showers, emergency eyewashes, fire extinguishers, and emergency exits. - Must immediately notify the appropriate authority of any unsafe practice or condition, e.g. faculty, Materials Technician, Custodian, student monitor, or campus safety.
 All chemical spills must immediately be cleaned and disposed of properly. - Are responsible for rinsing film developing materials, cleaning sinks and countertops, and clearing and discarding all trash after each work session. - Are responsible for maintaining clean, obstruction-free work areas and access to emergency equipment, exits, electrical equipment, and passageways.
-All aisle-ways must be kept free of chairs, boxes, equipment, and waste receptacles. - Must not engage in horseplay, practical jokes or other behavior that might confuse, startle, or distract other students. - Must wash hands frequently during work session, after contact with any hazardous materials, before eating, drinking or smoking, and before leaving the studio. - Must not eat or drink in the studio.
+All aisle-ways must be kept free of chairs, boxes, equipment, and waste receptacles. - Must not engage in horseplay, practical jokes or other behavior that might confuse, startle, or distract other students. - Must wash hands frequently during work session, after contact with any hazardous materials, before eating, drinking or smoking, and before leaving the studio. - Must not eat or drink in the studio. - Must not pour any hazardous or solid waste down a sink drain or allow it to evaporate.